Let’s start with the bold point: Innovation is an economic superpower.

 It is ridiculous.

-When we talk about making better food, we talk about somebody who’s in the inner city or at the bottom of the pyramid eating ramen noodles and fried food every night or crappy processed food.
+When we talk about Food is Health, or making better food, we talk about somebody who’s in the inner city or at the bottom of the pyramid eating ramen noodles and fried food every night or crappy processed food.

 And when we talk about how to fix it, it’s about how to deliver better food.
 For example, innovations that offer plant-based meats at price parity with ramen noodles.
 Better nutrition, but not perfect yet.